sishii1214/sishii1214.github.io/cv.md

 ## Other Activities

-- (2018.04-2020.03) I was funded by Yoshida Scholarship Foundation (吉田育英会) when I was a master course student at RIMS, Kyoto University.
+- (2018.04-2020.03) I was funded by Yoshida Scholarship Foundation (吉田育英会) when I was a master course student at Kyoto University.

 - Member of the LPP-RIMS Arithmetic & Homotopic Galois Theory International Research Network [[AHGT]](https://ahgt.math.cnrs.fr).